List of Zootopia characters: Benjamin Clawhauser

-In Zootopia

 When Judy arrives at the police department, he quickly becomes friends with her.
-When Judy solves the case of the disappearance of the predators, who had returned to their wild state, Clawhauser is fired from his position due to the apparent danger regarding his status as a predator.
+Clawhauser tries to keep Mrs. Otterly from meeting with Chief Bogo due to the police being busy with the missing mammals.
+He later informs Chief Bogo about Judy finding the missing mammals and learns that he has the same Gazelle app on his phone.
+When Judy solves the case of the disappearance of the predators, who had returned to their wild state, Clawhauser is transferred from his position from the front desk to Records due to the apparent danger regarding his status as a predator.
 In the end, once Judy and Nick manage to reveal the source of those status changes, Clawhauser happily returns to his post, while his fellow cops welcome him with a box of donuts.
 During the credits, Clawhauser is seen dancing at Gazelle's concert.

-In other media

-In Zootopia+, he has a major role in the episode "So You Think You Can Prance", where he convinces Chief Bogo to participate in the titular talent show to impress Gazelle, where they both end up dancing together.
-Although in the end, it all turns out to be Clawhauser's dream.
+In Zootopia+, Clawhauser has a major role in the episode "So You Think You Can Prance", where he convinces Chief Bogo to participate in the titular talent show to impress Gazelle, where they both end up dancing together.
+Although in the end, it all turns out to be Clawhauser's dream as he receives the information from Judy on the missing mammals.

+In the second film, Clawhauser was seen directing traffic in Tundratown.
+During the credits, Clawhauser attended Gazelle's performance at the Burning Mammal festival.

 Clawhauser also appeared as a playable character in the racing game Zootopia: Racing Carnival the battle mobile game Disney Heroes: Battle Mode. and the world building game Disney Magic Kingdoms.

 In the Shanghai Disneyland attraction Zootopia: Hot Pursuit, Clawhauser appears greeting visitors behind his reception desk.

 Clawhauser has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the group photo with the rest of the characters from Walt Disney Animation Studios.

+Clawhauser appears in the attraction Zootopia!
+Better Zoogether, voiced again by Nate Torrance.

 Dawn Bellwether

-Dawn Bellwether is a diminutive ewe and a major antagonist in the franchise, debuting as the main antagonist of the original film.
+Dawn Bellwether is a diminutive sheep and the main antagonist of the first film.